“Open the cuticles with warm water before you apply conditioner. It’ll help it better penetrate your hair and make it stronger.”

 Like all junk science tips, this too seems to make a lot of sense at first.
 Except that cuticles don’t really open.
-They can only get raised and that’s something you want to avoid.
-Let me explain.
+You can only raise them – and that’s something you want to avoid.

-The cuticle is the outermost part of the hair shaft.
-It protects the shaft from damage, keeping it healthy.
+Here’s why: the cuticle is the outermost part of the hair shaft, the layer that protects it from damage.
 When the cuticles are damaged, hair becomes dry and brittle.

-Now, what really happens when you wash your hair is that the water swells your hair.
+Every time you wash your hair, the water makes the shaft swell.
 This raises the cuticle, damaging it.
 The same happens when you comb your hair too harshly, rub it too vigorously or have some relaxing or bleaching treatments done.

 A conditioner contains ingredients that can smooth down the cuticles again.
-Conditioners won’t repair the damage done (hair is dead and, once it is damaged, it is damaged for good), but, with its smoothing action, it can help protect hair, make it feel soft and look healthy and shiny.
+They won’t repair the damage down (hair is dead and, once it is damaged, it is damaged for good), but, with its smoothing action, it can help protect hair, make it feel soft and look healthy and shiny.